This post may contain affiliate links. Please read our disclosure policy.

 See recipe card below this post for ingredient quantities and full instructions.

 - Frozen pie crust – Use a store-bought or homemade pie crust.
-A plain pie crust is perfect, but if you can find a chocolate pie crust, that will be delicious as well!
+A plain pie crust is perfect.
+However, if you can find a chocolate pie crust, that will be delicious as well!

 - Dark chocolate chips – Dark chocolate chips, semi-sweet chocolate chips, or even white chocolate chips will work.